 We wouldn't be able to make iNaturalist without many, many wonderful open source projects, open datasets, and public APIs, including (in no particular order): Catalogue of Life, uBio, Ruby on Rails, jQuery, Google Maps, Mark James' Silk Icons, and many more we're probably forgetting.
 We've also been helped by many people along the way, including Coye Cheshire, Andrew McDiarmid, and, of course, all our awesome users!

-Scott has Bachelors and Masters degrees in biology from Stanford University and a Ph.D. in environmental science from Duke University.
-Before working on iNaturalist full time, Scott was a research fellow Global Ecology Department at the Carnegie Institution for Science at Stanford University and a lecturer in the Department of Geography at UC Berkeley.
-His research focuses on biodiversity loss from around the globe including elephant conservation in Africa, deforestation impacts on birds in Central and South America, and climate change impacts on the American Pika in the United States.
-Since 2011, Scott has been directing organizational development at iNaturalist.
+Scott has BS & MS degrees in biology from Stanford and a Ph.D. in environmental science from Duke.
+Before working on iNaturalist full time, Scott was a research fellow Global Ecology Dept. at the Carnegie Instit. for Science and a lecturer in the Dept. Geography at UC Berkeley with research focusing on global biodiversity loss from African elephants to the California flora.
+Since 2011, Scott has been directing organizational development at iNat.